Today's Articles

 *Theodore Miller was born on this date in 1835.
 He was a Black Baptist preacher and abolitionist

 In July 1849, he passed the teacher's examination and became the first assistant in the Public High School.
 From 1849 to 1851, he studied during the evenings and Saturdays at the St. Augustine Institute to study all religious creeds and compare them with the bible.
 He was baptized into the Baptist church but did not agree with that church's doctrine of Baptism.
-In 1851 he moved to Trenton, New Jersey, to become public school principal there.
+1851, he moved to Trenton, New Jersey, to become a public school principal.
 Around that time, he married Elizabeth P. Wood.
 He also helped form a young men's association and organized a choir and Sunday school of the local Mt.
 Zion A. M. E. church.
-In 1856 he left Trenton to take charge of a public school at Newburgh, New York, where he joined the Baptist church with his wife, both being baptized on February 22, 1857, in the Hudson River.
+In 1856, he left Trenton to take charge of a public school in Newburgh, New York, where he joined the Baptist church with his wife, both of whom were baptized on February 22, 1857, in the Hudson River.

 Under this pressure, Shiloh granted him a license, and he began to preach.
 In 1858, he was called by the Zion Baptist Church of New Haven, Connecticut, and was ordained on January 19, 1859, at the Concord Street Church in Brooklyn.
 That same year, he moved to Albany, New York, where he preached for five years at the Hamilton Street Baptist Church.
 In Albany, Miller supported anti-slavery efforts and served as secretary of the Irrepressible Conflict Society for Human Rights, organized immediately following the execution of John Brown in December 1859.
 In 1864, he preached at Oak Street Baptist Church and the Pearl Street Church in West Philadelphia and became pastor at the Pearl Street Branch on August 1, where he finally settled.
 The church was also known as the First Baptist Church and moved to Cherry Street when it overran capacity at the previous location.